tilt-dev/tilt.build/src/index.md

   Tilt is super fast to set up for greenfield projects, but it really shines when your setup requires some “extra love” (and even then it’s still pretty quick!)
 Any setup, any architecture, no matter how complex.
-  Any engineer can run ‘tilt up’ to see the app live instantly.
+  Any engineer can run <code>tilt up</code> to see the app live instantly.
   </div>

   <div>